ItsGentleB/ItsGenlteB/README.md

 <h3 align="center">An emerging Full Stack Developer from Canada 🇨🇦</h3>

 <h3> About Me </h3>
+I used to bake bread, now I keep code from coming out half-baked 🥖

 - 😄 Pronouns: They/Them
 - 🔭 I’m currently working on: a tournament tracker app for the defunct game of Epic: Armageddon